jungho/k8s-bootcamp/security/README.md

 ## Verifying Your Security Configuration ##

 [Aquasec](www.aquasec.io) which provides a very comprehensive security monitoring platform for Kubernetes has opensourced their [kube-bench](https://github.com/aquasecurity/kube-bench) tool.
 Kube-bench essentially audits your deployment from a security configuration perspective.
-Definitely recommend you incorporate into your security governance on a regular basis.
-Another product that is very powerful is [Twistlock](https://www.twistlock.com/).
+It follows the guidelines defined within the [CIS Kubernetes Benchmark](https://www.cisecurity.org/benchmark/kubernetes/).
+A related tool is [kube-hunter](https://github.com/aquasecurity/kube-hunter) that helps identifiy potential security holes within your cluster configuration.
+Think of it as pen-testing for kubernetes configuration.
+These tools can be incorporated into your CI/CD pipeline during development.
+For production, I do recommend a tool like Aquasec or Twislock as it provides many more capabilities.

 ## Bleeding Edge ##